Kasheftin/nuxt-nest-graphql-auth/README.md

 ````

-A significant caveat with the modern development is that almost every tool uses it's own language.
-Prisma uses it's schema files that needs to be translated to TypeScript.
-GraphQL uses it's own schema which also requires translation to TypeScript.
+A major drawback with modern development is that almost every tool uses its own language.
+Prisma uses its schema files that needs to be translated to TypeScript.
+GraphQL uses its own schema, which also needs to be compiled into TypeScript.

 Let's append `prisma/schema.prisma` with the user model: